mifi/lossless-cut/issues.md

 - If Smart cut gives you repeated (duplicate) segments, you can try to enable the Export Option "Shift all start times".
 - Sometimes it helps to convert (remux) your videos [to mp4 first](https://github.com/mifi/lossless-cut/discussions/1292#discussioncomment-10425084) (e.g. from mkv) using LosslessCut, before smart cutting them.

-## My file changes from MP4 to MOV
+## MP4/MOV issues

-Some MP4 files ffmpeg is not able to export as MP4 and therefore needs to use MOV instead.
+Some MP4 files FFmpeg is not able to export as MP4 and MOV needs to be selected instead.
 Unfortunately I don't know any way to fix this.
+Sometimes certain players are not able to play back certain exported `.mov` files ([Adobe Premiere](https://github.com/mifi/lossless-cut/issues/1075#issuecomment-2327459890) 👀).
+You can try to rename the exported MOV file extension to `.mp4` and see if it helps.
+Or vice versa, rename an exported MP4 file to `.mov`.

 ## Output file name is missing characters